keboola/developers-docs/extend/generic-extractor/registration.md

 The `type` parameter was changed to a reference to the `userType` field (see [example [EX111]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/111-templates-example)).

-When you handled the configuration parameters, you can turn the configuration into a template.
-Separate the `api` section to individual `api.json` file:
+When you handled the configuration parameters, turn the configuration into a template.
+Place the `api` section to a separate, individual `api.json` file:

 {% highlight json %}
 {